--Residence Halls Associations

--February 7, 1973
+-Residence Halls Associations -Associated Students of Michigan State University -Vice President for Student Affairs and Services -February 7, 1973

 Code of Teaching Responsibility

 The teaching responsibilities of instructional staff members (herein referred to as instructors) are among those many areas of university life which have for generations been a part of the unwritten code of academicians.
 The provisions of such a code are so reasonable to learned and humane individuals that it may appear redundant or unnecessary to state them.
 However, the University conceives them to be so important that performance by instructors in meeting the provisions of this code shall be taken into consideration in determining salary increases, tenure, and promotion.